nurzhanzhanuzak/eventsourcing/docs/topics/tutorial/part3.rst

 Tutorial - Part 3 - Applications
 ================================

+This part of the tutorial shows in more detail how to define event-sourced applications.

 As we saw in :doc:`Part 1 </topics/tutorial/part1>`, we can
 use the library's :class:`~eventsourcing.application.Application` class to define event-sourced